Yotsuba&!: Plot

-Yotsuba&! is centered on Yotsuba Koiwai, a five-year-old girl who is energetic, cheerful, curious, odd, and quirky—so much so that even her own father calls her unusual.
-She is also initially ignorant about many things that a child her age would be expected to know—among them doorbells, escalators, air conditioners, and even playground swings.
-This naïveté is the premise of humorous stories whereby which she learns about—and frequently misunderstands—everyday things.
+Yotsuba&! is centered on Yotsuba Koiwai, a five-year-old girl who is energetic, cheerful, curious, odd, and quirky—so much that even her own father calls her unusual.
+Yotsuba is often depicted as being ignorant about things that a child her age would be expected to know—among them doorbells, escalators, air conditioners, and even playground swings.
+This naïveté and her imaginative view of the world around her are the premise of humorous stories in which she learns about—and frequently misunderstands—everyday things.

 At the start of the series, Yotsuba and her adoptive father, Yousuke Koiwai, relocate to a new city with the help of Koiwai's best friend, an impressively tall man named Takashi Takeda, known as Jumbo.
 Yotsuba makes a strong impression on the three daughters of the neighboring Ayase family, Asagi, Fuuka, and Ena, after Ena meets Yotsuba trying to find out how a swing works.
 Most of her daily activities and misadventures often originate from interactions with these characters and more, such as Asagi's friend Torako, known as Tiger (from Yotsuba, the kanji for Tora is the same kanji in tiger).

 The series has no consistent plot continuity—the focus of the stories is Yotsuba's daily voyage of discovery.
 Many chapters take place on successive days (for details, see List of Yotsuba&! chapters), so that the series follows, almost literally, the characters' daily lives.
 The tone can be summarized by the motto, used on chapter title pages and advertising: "Today is always the most enjoyable day" (いつでも今日が、いちばん楽しい日, Itsudemo kyō ga, ichiban tanoshii hi), or in the original translation, "Enjoy Everything".

 Development

 In 1998, Azuma published a one-shot manga and two webcomics called "Try!
 Try!
 Try!", in which Yotsuba's adoptive father Yousuke Koiwai, Ena, Fūka, and Asagi first appear.
 Although some of these characters—including Yotsuba herself—are largely the same as in Yotsuba&!; Fūka has a different character design, a more mischievous personality, and a different spelling of her given name (in "Try!
 Try!
 Try!", it is written with the kanji 風 夏, meaning "wind-summer"; in Yotsuba&!, it is 風 香, meaning "wind-scent").

 Azuma started writing Yotsuba&! a year after the conclusion of his previous manga, Azumanga Daioh.
-No crossovers between the two works occurred until the sixteenth volume of Yotsuba&! in 2025, which features a cameo appearance from Azumanga Daioh character Ayumu "Osaka" Kasuga, who is revealed to now be working as a P.E. teacher.
+No crossovers between the two works occurred until the sixteenth volume of Yotsuba&! in 2025, which features a cameo appearance of Azumanga Daioh character Ayumu "Osaka" Kasuga, who is revealed to now be working as a physical education teacher.